evazhang612/sokt-landing/_pages/technicals.md

 Previously I've worked on projects in Deep Learning research @Stanford ML ([Climate Change](https://stanfordmlgroup.github.io/), Coauthor NeurIPS 2019 CC 19'), @WBG ([Famine Prediction](https://www.worldbank.org/en/programs/famine-early-action-mechanism)), and [Stanford Center for Biomedical Informatics Research](https://bmir.stanford.edu/) (EHR Patient Outcomes, Primary Coauthor WiML 18').
 Last summer, I worked on improving image label granularity for company-wide Visual Search @ Google (for applications such as Google Lens).
 Freshman summer I worked on Genome Assembly software for Stanford Biology and worked on a deep learning project at a startup called Omniscience.

 ## Sample Technical Courses
 Stay tuned for a CS course on Interpretability & Fairness in the spring!
-If you care about grades, you can click on the course dropdown  (but don't feel obliged).
+If you really care about grades, you can click on the course dropdown  (but please don't feel obliged).

 {% raw %}
 <details>